 In this Part —

-“commencement” means the day on which this Part comes into operation.
+commencement means the day on which this Part comes into operation.

 199. Authorised explosives

 If immediately before commencement an explosive is declared under the Explosives and Dangerous Goods Act 1961 section 14 to be an authorised explosive for the purposes of that Act, then on commencement the explosive is to be taken to be an explosive that has been authorised under regulation 31.